1971 JVP insurrection: Lead up to the insurrection

 After a lull since October 1970, the JVP held a large public rally on 27 February 1971 at Colombo's Hyde Park, where Wijeweera said: "Let the revolution of the workers, farmers, and soldiers be triumphant".
 It would be the last JVP rally before the insurrection.

-Anti Vietnam war protests
+Anti-Vietnam War protests

-At this point there seems be a division within the JVP.
+At this point, there seems to be a division within the JVP.
 A faction led by Castro Dharmasekera wanted the movement to remain secret and prepare for a guerrilla war.
-However majority of the carder disagreed and Dharmasekera and his supporters were expelled.
+However, the majority of the carder disagreed and Dharmasekera and his supporters were expelled.
 On 6 March, this faction calling themselves the Maoist Youth Front began protests against the Vietnam War in front of the United States Embassy in Colombo.
 These turned violent on 10 March with a petrol bomb thrown at the embassy, rioters then attacked and damaged the vehicles parked outside the embassy.
+Led by Loku Athula, members of the Mao Youth Front attacked the embassy.

 A police officer on duty outside the embassy was stabbed and later died.
 The student elements of the Ceylon Communist Party (CCP) and the JVP were suspected of being the embassy attack and the government ordered a crackdown on these groups.